 New York-baseed cannabis and CBD expert Dr. Mary Clifton thinks otherwise.
 "Cannabis is safe and protective against heart attacks and other forms of heart disease," she tells CelebStoner.
 "People who regularly use cannabis have healthier metabolisms than people who don't.
 If you're looking to improve your waistline, control your cholesterol and reduce your insulin resistance or markers of inflammation, you've found what you're looking for."

-However, Clifton agrees it's not wise for recent heart attack victims to light up.
+However, Clifton says recent heart attack victims should refrain from lighting up.
 "It seems reasonable to exercise caution here." she says.
 "Transient elevations in heart rate and blood pressure modifications could put an at-risk person at higher-acute risk after canabis ingestion."

-One recent study the authors of the review apparently ignored claims that people who use cannabis and suffer heart attacks are more likely to survive an attack than those who don't.
-"I was very surprised that it was actually a reduced association I found," says the study's lead author Dr. Oluwole Adegbala, a medical resident at Englewood Hospital and Medical Center in New Jersey.
+The study Clifton referred to states that people who use cannabis and suffer heart attacks are more likely to survive an attack than those who don't.
+"I was very surprised that it was actually a reduced association I found," said the study's lead author Dr. Oluwole Adegbala, a medical resident at Englewood Hospital and Medical Center in New Jersey.

 So, then, it appears the jury is still out on cannabis and cardiovascular disease.